riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/principles/60_methods/methods.md

 # Methods

-Our calculator needs to actually, you know, calculate something.
+Our calculator needs to actually calculate something.

 ---

-Add four methods for the four arithmetic operations called `Add`, `Subtract`, `Multiply`, and `Divide` that combine the operand properties and save the result into `Result`.
-Which, by the way, means that these methods have no parameters and return `void`.
+Add four methods for the four basic arithmetic operations that:

+- Take no parameters and return `void`
+- Are called `Add`, `Subtract`, `Multiply`, and `Divide`
+- Combine `LeftOperand` and `RightOperand` and save the result into `Result`

 [CodeTask](/resources/principles/viewmodel_methods.csharp.csx)